Folds in the skin

 There are many existing maps showing Langer's lines on the body.

-They resemble my horizontal and vertical folds illustrations.
+They resemble my horizontal and vertical fold illustrations.

 Upper Chesapeake Medical Center - 2016